ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 ---
 Done work has a momentum.
 Let yourself be permeated by your task until a solution arises.
 Act, deliver, inspect and improve.
 In the agile movement this attitude is captured by a collection of nice sayings: "Cut through the noise by taking action" [Beedle and Schwaber 2002:27], "Deliver early and decide late", "Do, do right, do better".

-This all comes down to, that in this complex self-organizing universe where always more is not known than known, theoretical models are not enough.
+This all comes down to, that in this complex self-organizing universe where always more is unknown than known, theoretical models are not enough.

 > Do the things that produce results now.
 Repeat.